mwpb/matthew/master-cv/matthew-burke.md

 **Feb 2022 - Present: Cambridge Quantum**
 Software developer

 - Collaborated with two software development teams to design and implement an authentication system taking into account users from two existing systems.
 Used AWS Cognito, FastAPI and HTMX.
+Included local accounts, MFA and Federated identities.
 - Developed pipeline for automated benchmarks, notification emails and a website to view results.
 Created library for compiler developers to benchmark experimental code.
 Used Python venvs, FastAPI and HTMX.
 - Created development environments using Docker Compose and Kubernetes both locally and on Azure VMs.
 - Helped migrate Kubernetes clusters from Azure AKS to AWS EKS.
 Set up ingress, automated SSL certificates, automated CNAME records and realtime PostgreSQL database replication.
 Used Terraform and psql CLI.